patacca/skald/README.md

 ninja
 ```

-Anf finally to install it:
+And finally to install it:

 ```commandline
 cmake --install build